 Dune erosion at Delfland, Netherlands (1D)

 The first case we will run is a relative simple 1D case.
-It concerns a profile along the Dutch coast and hydraulic boundary conditions are based on the 1953 storm surge that caused substantial flooding in the Netherlands.
+It concerns a profile along the Dutch coast and the hydraulic boundary conditions are based on the 1953 storm surge that caused substantial flooding in the Netherlands.

 You can work on the following assignments:

 Go to the folder “Examples\DelflandStorm” and double click the file “run_model.bat”.
 The simulation will start.
 The model will run for a few minutes, but in the meantime you can already work on question 2 to 5.

-Open params.txt in which you specify model input files and settings.
-Check the number of grid-points in x-direction (nx) and y-direction (ny).
-Check the filenames in which you specify the wave conditions (bcfile) and the storm surge level (zs0file).
+Open params.txt in which you specify the model input files and settings.
+Check the number of grid-points in x-direction (keyword: nx) and y-direction (keyword: ny).
+Check the filenames in which you specify the wave conditions (keyword: bcfile) and the storm surge level (SSL) (keyword: zs0file).

-Do wave conditions change during the simulation?
+Do the wave conditions change during the simulation?
 What is/are the wave height(s) and wave period(s) applied in the simulation?

-Does the surge height change during the simulation?
-What is the maximum surge height in the simulation (surge height is defined w.r.t.
-MSL)?
+Does the storm surge level change during the simulation?
+What is the maximum surge height in the simulation.Surge height is defined with respect to the mean sea level (MSL)?

-What is the simulation time (tstop)?
-Do we apply a morphological acceleration factor (morfac)?
+What is the simulation time (keyword: tstop)?
+Do we apply a morphological acceleration factor (keyword: morfac)?
 What variables are stored as output and with what time interval?
 How much hydrodynamic time is simulated?

 Probably the simulation has finished.
 When you start the model, it generates a file named XBlog.txt.
 Open this file and check what is stored in the file.
 What was the total simulation time?